anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 # Production Efficiency Power BI Dashboard

-Power BI dashboard for industrial production monitoring, machine reliability analysis, and operational efficiency tracking across a simulated factory environment.
+Industrial production efficiency dashboard built with Python, Power BI, and structured reporting logic for operational performance analysis.

 ## Overview

-This project simulates a realistic production reporting environment and turns operational data into a decision-support dashboard built with Power BI and Python.
+This project demonstrates how analytics can support industrial production monitoring and operational decision-making in a realistic factory environment.

-It is designed to help answer five practical questions:

-- Which plants contribute the most to production output?
-- Which machines generate the most downtime?
-- How does machine age relate to operational risk?
-- Which shift performs best in terms of production, efficiency, and quality?
-- How does production evolve over time?
+The dashboard was designed to analyze production output, machine downtime, operational efficiency, and shift performance across plants and assets.
+The dataset was synthetically generated, validated, and enriched using Python before being modeled and visualized in Power BI.

+The goal is not only to describe production activity, but to identify where performance losses are concentrated, which assets create the greatest operational pressure, and which operating conditions should be prioritized for corrective action.

 ## Why This Project Matters
 This dashboard is designed to support operational decision-making, not just production reporting.

-It helps plant managers, operations analysts, and continuous improvement teams:
-- identify where production losses are concentrated
+It helps operations analysts, plant managers, and continuous improvement teams identify where output losses are concentrated, understand which machines contribute most to downtime, compare plant and shift performance, and focus improvement efforts on the areas generating the highest operational impact.

+By combining production, downtime, efficiency, and quality indicators in one analytical model, the dashboard makes it easier to move from monitoring to action.

+## Business Questions Addressed
+This dashboard is designed to help answer key operational questions such as:

+- Which plants contribute the most to total production output?
-- isolate the main drivers of downtime
+- Which machines generate the largest share of downtime and lost production?
-- compare plant and shift performance
-- connect machine reliability with operational efficiency
+- How does machine age relate to operational pressure and reliability risk?
-- prioritize corrective action on the assets and operating conditions that have the greatest impact
+- Which shift performs best in terms of output, efficiency, and quality?
+- How does production performance evolve over time across the factory environment?

-## Dashboard Pages
+## Dashboard Structure

+The dashboard is organized into three complementary report pages, each designed to answer a distinct operational question while remaining part of the same analytical flow.

 | Page | Purpose |
 |---|---|